nathanreyes/v-calendar/docs/docs/datepicker/basics.md

 ## Selection modes

-`DatePicker` can be configured to allow the user to select a date, date and time, or only time values via the `mode` prop.
+`VDatePicker` can be configured to allow the user to select a date, date and time, or only time values via the `mode` prop.

 ### Date Mode